vitaly-t/sub-events/extras/README.md

 sub.cancel();
 ```

-Function `fromTimeout` simply initiates and returns class `TimeoutEvent`,
+All that function `fromTimeout` does - it simply creates and returns class `TimeoutEvent`,
-which means you can alternatively do the same directly, like this:
+which means you alternatively can do the same, like this:

 ```ts
 const onTimeout = new TimeoutEvent(1000); // creating 1-second timeout event